-- The Beach - If you are lucky enough to live within driving distance to a beach (or any body of water), take advantage as much as you can before the end of summer.
+- The Beach or Pool or Lake - If you are lucky enough to live within driving distance to a beach (or any body of water), take advantage as much as you can before the end of summer.
 Go early to avoid the crowds and to find a good parking spot (for free of course!)
 Pack some essentials - such as food, drinks, reading materials, sunglasses, beach chairs, towels, etc.. and just relax.

 - Street Fairs - Check online for local summer fairs in nearby towns or cities.
 Admission is usually free and there are always lots to see and taste.
 We recently went to a local street faire.
 We didn't buy anything, but many vendors offered free samples.
 It's a fun way to spend the day and a great way to walk off your lunch (and kettle corn)!!